urmi-21/ORIS/CONTRIBUTING.md

 ## Building
 After opening _bioapp_ and _genelib_ projects first build the _genelib_ project.
 Then to build the _bioapp_ project, add _genelib.jar_ as a dependency. _jmathplot.jar_ is required for both projects.

+## Running
+The main class is present in the _bioapp_ project.
+Run the _bioapp_ project to start ORIS.